brry/latex/README.md

 ### R

 For reprodicible research, automated report generation and syntax-higlighted code inclusion, use [rmarkdown](http://rmarkdown.rstudio.com/).
-To couple that with the power of LaTeX, you do have to install the latter locally.
+To couple that with the power of LaTeX, you do have to install LaTeX locally.

 Install a recent version of [R and Rstudio](https://github.com/brry/rhydro#install).